Lay3rLabs/wavs-hats/README.md

 2. It then requests hat creation through the HatsAvsHatter contract
 3. WAVS operators detect the request and process it off-chain
 4. The result is then submitted back on-chain
-5. You can check if the hat was created successfully using the CheckCreatorResults script
+5. You can check if the hat was created successfully using the CheckResults script